Companies that use Dayforce (including churn & renewal data)

 All human capital management Dayforce

-Dayforce We detected 1,079 customers using Dayforce, 50 companies that churned or ended their trial, and 9 customers with estimated renewals in the next 3 months.
+Dayforce We detected 1,326 companies using Dayforce, 54 companies that churned, and 18 customers with upcoming renewal in the next 3 months.
 The most common industry is Hospitals and Health Care (8%) and the most common company size is 1,001-5,000 employees (32%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login